Popular

 Bigstock

 Salary is a factor in determining whether the job offer is ultimately right for you, but bringing it up too early in the interview process comes off as though you're only in it for the money.
 And when you're the one to bring it up, it puts you at a disadvantage.
-You create a situation where you need to reveal your desired salary before the employer offers insight to what they're considering, which may end up being much lower or much higher from what the employer has budgeted.
+You create a situation where you need to reveal your desired salary before the employer offers insight into what they're considering, which may end up being much lower or much higher than what the employer has budgeted.

 The point is to first make the most impressive mark you can.
 If you're the one they want, they'll bring up the topic of salary and you'll have an idea of what they're offering, which you can then further negotiate so it meets your expectations.